AdobeDocs/commerce-contributor/src/pages/guides/maintainers/handbook.md

 #### Pull request deployment tool

-The deployment tool helps contributors and maintainers to test changes or validate if an issue exists on clean Magento installation.
+The deployment tool helps contributors and maintainers to test changes or validate if an issue exists on a clean installation.
 More information on the deployment tool can be found in the [Contributor's Guide](../code-contributions/contributing.md#contributor-assistant).

 ![pull request Deployment Tool](_images/deployment-comments.png)